giordano91/Guiders-JS/README.md

 Guider.js (version 2.1.0)
 ==========================

 Guider is a user experience design pattern for introducing users to a web application.
 Guider was built to model the way guides have been implemented at Google and their services.
+View [previous versions](https://github.com/roydukkey/Guiders-JS/downloads).

 Demo
 -------